kubeedge/ianvs/docs/guides/how-to-install-ianvs.md

 ```shell
 ianvs -v
 ```
-If the version information is printed, Ianvs is installed successful.
+If the version information is printed, Ianvs is installed successfully.

 ## About Windows

-At the time being, package requirements of Ianvs is only applicable for Linux, to ensure comprehensive support from Linux ecosystem and to ease the burden of manual installation for users in Windows.
+At the time being, the package requirements of Ianvs are only applicable for Linux, to ensure comprehensive support from the Linux ecosystem and to ease the burden of manual installation for users in Windows.

-If you are more used to develop on Windows, you can still do so with remote connections like SSH from Windows connecting to a Linux machine with ianvs installed.
-Such remote connection is already supported in common Python coding tools like VScode, Pycharm etc. By doing so, it helps to provide efficient installation and robust functionality of Ianvs.
+If you are more used to developing on Windows, you can still do so with remote connections like SSH from Windows connecting to a Linux machine with ianvs installed.
+Such remote connection is already supported in common Python coding tools like VScode, Pycharm, etc. By doing so, it helps to provide efficient installation and robust functionality of Ianvs.